Priyansh-jsk/ChatGPT_PE_LLM/README.md

 ![2023-08-24 14_11_33-DLAI - Learning Platform Beta](https://github.com/Priyansh-jsk/ChatGPT_PE_LLM/assets/58244081/fedbc707-4d27-412b-a944-5e7f99080e1d)

+There are three important things we want to know:

+_Temperature:_ Controls randomness, higher values increase diversity.

+_Top-p (nucleus):_ The cumulative probability cutoff for token selection.
+Lower values mean sampling from a smaller, more top-weighted nucleus.

+_Top-k:_ Sample from the k most likely next tokens at each step.
+Lower k focuses on higher probability tokens.

+Let's understand in simple terms:

+-> High temperature makes results more messy and varied.

+-> Lower top-p values reduce diversity and focus on more probable tokens.

+-> Lower top-k also concentrates sampling on the highest probability tokens for each step.

 _**ChatBot**_

 LLM also uses it to build custom chatbots with only a modest amount of effort.